 Baker served in the US Navy as a pilot, then as a pilot instructor, before NASA selected him as an astronaut in 1985.

-Following the loss of the Space Shuttle Challenger on STS-51L in 1986, Baker worked to improve the shuttle's landing and deceleration systems.
+Following the loss of the space shuttle Challenger on STS-51L in 1986, Baker worked to improve the shuttle's landing and deceleration systems.
 In addition to working on the shuttle, he conducted structural carrier-fit tests, catapult and arresting gear certification tests, and automated landing system verification and certification tests on various Navy fleet carriers using A-7 aircraft.

-From his role as an instructor pilot, he was assigned as a US Navy exchange instructor to the Empire Test Pilot School at Boscombe Down, England, teaching performance, flight qualities, and flight systems testing techniques.
+From his role as an instructor pilot, he was assigned as a US Navy exchange instructor to the Empire Test Pilot School at Boscombe Down, England, teaching performance, flight qualities, and flight systems test techniques.

 The 1953-born astronaut has logged more than 5,400 flight hours in about 50 different types of aircraft, including tactical jets, vertical takeoff and landing (VSTOL) aircraft, multi-engine transport aircraft and rotary-wing aircraft, and has made more than 300 carrier landings.